Annie Louise Hampton -- Denmark

 She was predeceased by brothers, Joe Atterberry, James Atterberry and Sam Atterberry; sisters, Elizabeth A. Blizzard and Julia A. Washington; and sister-in-law, Jacqueline Atterberry.

-The family would like to thank Low Country Asisted Living and Shirley Davis for the care and kindness extended to Ms. Hampton during her last years.
+The family would like to thank Low Country Assisted Living and Shirley Davis for the care and kindness extended to Ms. Hampton during her last years.